CyberTechTorres/Community-Threat-Hunt/README.md

 ## Executive Summary

 In the month of Novermber 2025 , Azuki Import/Export Trading Co has been targetted by a financially motivated threat actor targeting import/export companies.
-The adversary leveraged (enter kill chain here) and anti-forensics measures to achieve their objectives.
+The adversary established Initial Access, Weaponization with Delivery, Persistence with Evade Detection, and while connecting to a C2 server to achieve their objectives.
 Each flag represents a key stage of the attack chain, culminating in attempts to cover tracks and exit the environment undetected.

 ## Timeline